tiffanycollins/Routable-Challenge/README.md

 ---

-In the project directory, you can run:
+In the project directory [routable-challenge/app] , you can run:

 ### `npm i`
 then